Lineax17/pfm1-detector-app/README.md

 # PFM-1 Detector App
-This is an app, that imports a .tflite model and uses it for live object detection.
+This is an app, that imports a .tflite model and uses it for live object detection - in this case the PFM-1 antipersonnel mine.

 The main view includes:
 - live camera image